 How do I register to vote?
 Download the form from the state site (about 10 inches down).
-(The last day to register for the fall 2013 election was Oct.
-7.)
+(The last day to register for the spring 2014 election is April 21.)

 Am I registered?
 Where do I vote?
 Click here to look yourself up.

 The last day to register to vote in the November 5 general election is October 7.